 In Japan, there is no explicit 'data exclusivity' system.
-However, subject to the type of medical product, approval of a new medicine is generally subject to re-examination six years after the initial authorisation.
-An applicant for a generic product as a matter of practice cannot apply for a marketing authorisation under the PA Act until the expiration of the original medicine's re-examination period (see generic drug requirements in Section II, v above).
+Depending on the type of medical product, however, approval of a new medicine is generally subject to re-examination six years after the initial authorisation.
+As a matter of practice, an applicant for a generic product cannot apply for a marketing authorisation under the PA Act until the expiration of the original medicine's re-examination period (see generic drug requirements in Section II.v, supra).
 In substance, this re-examination system has an effect that is equivalent to that of data exclusivity.
 To encourage new orphan drug development, the re-examination period for an orphan drug is set between six and 10 years.
 To encourage generic product market share expansion for a medicine that is only different from another already authorised medicine in terms of its effectiveness, the re-examination period is shorter than six years.